webqit/webqit-community.docs/observer/explainer/README.md

     obj.someProperty = 'some other new value'; // triggers the "set" interceptor above
     ```

 + With proxies, there can be only one *intercepting code* over an instance.
-In addition, the object itself is wrapped by the proxy instance, and its identity is obscured, and the unsuspecting code somewhere gets to receive a proxy instance instead of the actual object.
-Conversely, operations made on the object itself, instead of the proxy instance, are not intercepted.
+In addition, the final object every other part of the code sees is a proxy, and not the object itself.
+And if they're not prepared for a proxy, the magic, or even the code, fails. **Obscuring object identity** thus becomes a big challenge.

     ```js
     // The object